Advanced Battle Concepts

 Disarming: an attack of this type is designed not to harm a foe, but to instead remove something from their person.
 Most often this is a gun or some other weapon.
 Disarming requires a blue attack roll with most attack powers, as it is a tricky maneuver to execute during the best of times.
 However, the advantage is that a yellow attack roll is always downgraded to blue in such instances (which is great for non-lethal gunplay).

-Dive Bomb: whenever one is rapidly accelerating towards the earth, they can aim towards a specific target below in order to attempt a tremendous charging attack.
+Dive Bomb: whenever one is rapidly accelerating towards the earth, they can aim towards a specific target below to attempt a tremendous charging attack.
 A dive bomb maneuver provides those who attempt it a +1 RS to hit - +2 RS if they're actually flying, and not just falling or leaping downward.
 A dive bomb provides a like damage increase, on top of that provided for the space moved through.

 Ensnaring: a large number of tools and weapons exist to ensnare a foe - trapping them such that they cannot move.
 Nets, bolos, and (when used carefully) whips can be wielded in this fashion.
 Such items require a Coordination ACT to hit their target, who (if this ACT is successful) may attempt a Brawn check to wriggle out of his or her bindings.
 Failing this, the ensnared foe must escape from their bonds in some other fashion.

 Firing Point Blank: when close enough to touch one's target, special rules apply to ranged combat.
-If firing at a foe within point blank range, a character should receive a +3 RS to hit said foe - but only if that character wins the initiative, or the target is not resisting.
+If firing at a foe within point blank range, a character should receive a +3 RS to hit said foe - but only if that character wins the initiative, and the target is not resisting.
 Otherwise, a -3 RS applies to the character's ability to hit, as a change in position so close to the firer has a much more dramatic effect.

 Ganging Up: a mainstay of bullies everywhere, this involves one character holding a target so that another may hit him or her with impunity.
 This requires the first to achieve either a partial or full hold on the target, thus preventing them from performing defensive maneuvers.
 Others receive a +1 RS to hit the target, but if they miss they must immediately check to see if they in turn strike the grappler.